 - the Petting Zoo in Rafiki’s Planet Watch

 EPCOT Rides for Toddlers

 - the Aquarium

-I should also note here: Download the My Disney Experience App.
-You can manage your reservations, Fastpasses, tickets, AND it has a Google Maps style guide for each park that will direct you to a specific store, ride, attraction, or restaurant as well as show you how long it will take AND the estimated wait time.
+Generally speaking, you should download the My Disney Experience App.
+You can manage your reservations, Fastpasses, tickets.
+It also has a Google Maps style guide for each park that will direct you to a specific store, ride, attraction, or restaurant.
+Also, it shows you how long it will take to talk there AND the estimated wait time.
 It’s pretty awesome.
 It will also let you know the nearest bathroom or baby care center.

 Other Tips for Disney World with Toddlers:

 I know I’ve read about buying Disney themed toys and shirts and secretly packing them.
 Then, give to your kids while on vacation as souvenirs which I think is genius.
 But only if you have kids that will ask for something.